 7. Respiratory Health.

 For people suffering from respiratory complications, rosemary tea is a necessity.
 Its aroma can help eliminate the aromas arising from congestion caused by respiratory infections.
-A study established that rosemary tea can contribute to addressing the head pains associated with respiratory diseases.
+A study showed that rosemary tea can contribute to addressing the head pains associated with respiratory diseases.
 Similarly, the 1, 8-cineole compound present in rosemary helps to cure respiratory conditions such as asthma, sinusitis, and bronchitis.
 Additionally, it is beneficial for the treatment of a sore throat.

 8. Helps in relaxation.

 The anxiolytic properties of rosemary tea are well acknowledged, and research has been done to ascertain the fact.
 The aroma from Rosemary can relax the mind and remove any anxiety.
 Its main ingredients can act as a powerful anxiolytic agent.